bamason2/ttp451-module/docs/labs/Lab_5.md

 ![image](figs/lab5/fig_6_import_project.png)

 - For this exercise, this feature calibration will fill in a set of maps to predict the exhaust temperature, so the ExhaustTemp model from previous lab exercise should be loaded.
 - Click Import Selected Items to load the model.
-Click OK when prompted to import from MBCmodel project.
-Click OK when asked to reconfirm the import.
+Click [OK] when prompted to import from MBC project.
+Click [OK] when asked to reconfirm the import.
 Then, close the CAGE Import Tool.
 The model will be automatically loaded into CAGE.
 Use Model in the Data Object pane to observe the model responses.
 Save the project as “feature_teg.cag”.

 The model selected should be the same as the ECU strategy output.
 Referring to the task of this exercise, the ECU strategy output is static exhaust temperature, so the exhaust temperature model should be imported.